 The opportunity to work with materials as precious as gold, diamonds and gemstones [gives] me a deep respect for our natural world and its people

 After graduating from college with a degree in design, Susan Crow worked as a metalsmith and later became a product designer in the consumer home industry.
 In 2008, she entered the Sustainable Design program at the Minneapolis College of Arts and Design and learned sustainable principles that helped her launch East Fourth Street Jewelry two years later.
-East Fourth Street is a culmination of Susan’s deep connection to design and core belief that we need to preserve and restore our environment.
+Subsequently, she rebranded as Susan Crow Studio to more closely identify with her work.
+Susan Crow Studio is a culmination of Susan’s deep connection to design and core belief that we need to preserve and restore our environment.

 Susan grew up in Minnesota with an abiding interest in Scandinavian design and culture.
 The minimalist, clean lines of Danish design and the textures and shapes of nature continue to influence her lifestyle and work.
 Susan's socially responsible collection is handmade from Fairmined or recycled precious metals and environmentally and ethically sourced gemstones in a low-impact, environmentally conscious Minnesota studio.